This Southwest Chicken Soup is a variation on our family-favorite Cold Remedy Chicken Soup. (Which is also fantastic.)

 - a handful of fresh chopped cilantro (about 2/3 cup), plus more for serving

 - Sliced avocado and hot sauce, for serving

 - Turn your Instant Pot on to the Saute mode.
 When it beeps, add the ghee/oil to the pot.

 - Sprinkle 1 teaspoon of the SPF seasoning on the chicken.
 Add the chicken to the pot and let it sit, undisturbed for 3-4 minutes, flip and sear the other side until golden brown.
 You don't have to cook them all the way through.
 Remove the chicken from the pot and set aside.

 - Add the onion, carrots, celery, and bell peppers to the pot.
 Cook, stirring to scrape up any bits the chicken left behind.
-Put the chicken back in the pot with the green chiles, chicken broth, 1 teaspoon of SPF seasoning, and 1/2 teaspoon of salt.
-Put the lid on the pot and seal, making sure the vent it set to “sealing”.
+Put the chicken back in the pot with the green chiles, chicken broth, 1 Tablespoon of SPF seasoning, and 1/2 teaspoon of salt.
+Put the lid on the pot and seal, making sure the vent it set to "sealing".

 - Cancel the Saute setting and set the Instant Pot to Manual mode for 20 minutes.
 Let the steam naturally release for 5 minutes, and then flip the vent switch to finish releasing the steam manually.

 - When the lid unlocks, remove it.
 Remove the chicken, shred it, and stir it back into the pot.

 - Stir in the almond milk, cream (if using), lime juice, and cilantro.
 Let it sit for 5 minutes or so.

 - Serve with sliced avocado, hot sauce, lime wedges, and additional cilantro.